 In order to understand if a business LPA is right for you, you must take into consideration the type of business you have.
 If you are a director, partner or a sole trader you will have inevitably spent a vast amount of time, money and effort investing in the business.
 Therefore, if you do not have the capacity to make decisions it is vital you have had your say in who you want to appoint to ‘take over’ and continue to make decisions on your behalf, or risk the business failing.

 If a business LPA is not made and the owner of the business was to become incapacitated, others are able to make an application to the Court of Protection in order to appoint an individual to act on the owner’s behalf.
 However, this is expensive, time consuming and the Courts may not choose someone the owner would have chosen, which in turn would put the business at risk.

-One of the key considerations when drafting a Lasting Power of Attorney is who to appoint as your attorney(s).
-LPAs are essentially based on trust and as such, it is important that you choose people who are absolutely trustworthy, who are going to be capable of making decisions on your behalf and who you feel understand your wishes, values and beliefs.
+One of the key considerations when setting up a Power of Attorney is who to appoint as your attorney(s).
+LPAs are essentially based on trust and as such, it is important that when giving someone power of attorney they are absolutely trustworthy, and you believe they are going to be capable of making decisions on your behalf and who you feel understand your wishes, values and beliefs.

 You can choose to appoint one attorney although in most cases we would recommend appointing more than one in case one attorney is unable at any time to assist you.
 Your attorneys may be friends or family members or you can appoint professional attorneys, such as a solicitor or an accountant.

 If you are appointing more than one attorney, then it is also important to consider how they will work together in one of the following ways: